makerdao/auction-keeper/README.md

 discover new ones, ensure that an instance of _bidding model_ is running for each auction, provide these instances of the current status of their auctions and bid according to decisions taken by them.

-The way the auction discovery and monitoring mechanism works at the moment is pretty lame.
-It basically operates as a loop which kicks in on every new block and simply enumerates all auctions from `1` to `kicks`.
+The way the auction discovery and monitoring mechanism works at the moment is simplistic for illustration purposes.
-Even if the _bidding model_ decides to send a bid, it will not be processed by the keeper until the next iteration of that loop.
-We definitely plan to upgrade this mechanism with something smarter in the future, especially that the current approach will stop performing well the moment the number of both current and historical auctions will rise.
-The GitHub issue for it is here: <https://github.com/makerdao/auction-keeper/issues/4>.
+It basically operates as a loop which kicks in on every new block enumerating all auctions from `1` to `kicks`.

-Having said that, the current lame mechanism will probably stay around for a while as we first want to validate the whole architecture and only start optimizing it when it becomes necessary.
-Ultimately, good responsiveness of the keeper will be essential as the auctions space will become more competitive.
+Bidding models are checked every 2 seconds and submitted where appropriate.

 ### Starting and stopping _bidding models_